QuantEcon/CompEcon.jl/README.md

 y = funeval(c, basis, x)[1]
 ```

 The Julia style API version doesn't look any simpler than the original API, but users are still strongly encouraged to use it.
-The reason for this is that the original API code will not change much, if any, in the future.
-However, the Julia-style code will be updated and improved.
+The reason for this is that the original API code will not be improved much, if any, in the future.
+However, we anticipate making significant improvements to the Julian api.

 ## Example